stouch/docs/getting-started/concepts.md

 ### Environment

-A flag set in the project config: either `production` or `staging` (not to be confused with deployment environments).
+A flag set in the project config: either `production` or `staging` (not to be confused with environment variables).

 ### Extension